A system for working with Google Slides positions and sizes.

 Details

-When rotation is applied, the object rotates around its center point.
-The `top`, `left`, `width`, and `height` properties describe the object's intrinsic dimensions before rotation.
-The rotation is applied as an affine transformation using the scaleX, scaleY, shearX, and shearY computed properties.
+The rotation is applied as an affine transformation using the scaleX, scaleY, shearX, and

-To get the axis-aligned bounding box that contains the rotated object, use the `bounding_box()` function.
+To get the axis-aligned bounding box that contains the rotated object, use the bounding_box() function.